-Which of Our Candles Smell Like Bergamot?
+Which of Our Candles Have a Bergamot Scent?

 When it's alone, bergamot oil can be overpowering, which is why we've combined it with a more balanced scent: rosemary.
-Our Rosemary & Bergamot: Mediterranean Garden candle contains the best of both worlds: while the sweet and citrusy bergamot is noticeable, it pairs perfectly with the pine and minty smell of rosemary.
+Our Rosemary & Bergamot: Mediterranean Garden candle contains the best of both worlds: while the sweet and citrusy bergamot scent is noticeable, it pairs perfectly with the pine and minty smell of rosemary.

 We've also included other primary fragrance notes, such as blonde woods, Lilly, and vanilla.
 The result is a blend of wood notes from the blonde woods, a hint of sweetness from the vanilla, and just enough of the bergamot's citrus scent.
 It's not entirely a romantic scent, but it is a clean, sweet, fresh scent.

 Pairing rosemary and bergamot oil together also means that you'll get even more herbal benefits when you let the aroma spread throughout the room.
 After a long day of work, light this candle to ease any lingering tension or stress.
 Or, if you have a home office, keeping our Rosemary & Bergamot Candle in your work area can balance out your stress levels while you're on the job.